 Kettle Valley was once thought of as being way too far out of town but today it’s twice as big as it once was and they continue building up the hillside.
 If you haven’t been up there in the past two years you won’t recognize it.
 They’re one save-on-foods and RBC away from being a completely legit suburb connected to the city.
-Same goes for Wilden.
-Remember the Glenmore Highlands?
-Not long ago it used to be a place for peaceful trail running with your dog out in the middle of nowhere but nowadays there are a thousand homes built close enough to the city center that a commuter can still drive home for lunch.
+The same goes for Wilden.
+Remember the

 RU7 Creates More Density

 Current homeowners who live in an older home on an RU7 lot have seen their house values increase substantially overnight.
-We’re still not sure what a single unit will sell for on a four unit building lot on what used to be a RU6 lot but I imagine it will be in the $500,000 to $550,000 range per unit.
+We’re still not sure what a single unit will sell for on a four-unit building lot on what used to be an RU6 lot but I imagine it will be in the $500,000 to $550,000 range per unit.
 This seems about right.
 I have a feeling we won’t be able to build them fast enough.